edmore/cooperative-coevolution/README.md

 maximum speed-up of 20x for the parallel Multi-Agent ESP implementation over our single core optimized version in the prey-capture task and a maximum speedup of 16x for ESP in the harder version of double pole balancing task.
-We also observe linear speed-ups for the difficult versions of the tasks for a certain range of cores, indicating that the Go implementations are efficient and that the parallel speed-ups are better for more complex tasks.
-We find that in complex tasks, the Cooperative Co-Evolution Neuro-Evolution (CCNE) methods are amenable to multi-core acceleration, which provides a basis for the study of even more complex Cooperative Co-Evolution methods in a wider range of domains.
+We also observe linear speed-ups for the difficult versions of the tasks for a certain range of cores, indicating that the Go implementationsare efficient and that the parallel speed-ups are better for more complex tasks.
+Wefind that in complex tasks, the Cooperative Co-Evolution Neuro-Evolution (CCNE) methodsare amenable to multi-core acceleration, which provides a basis for the study of even more complex Cooperative Co-Evolution methods in a wider range of domains.
 ```

-The author of this work is Edmore T. Moyo.
+The author of this work is _Edmore T. Moyo_.

 Each implementation is in _its own branch_, this repo has the following implementations: